pluginpal/strapi-plugin-sitemap/README.md

 ## ⭐️ Show your support

-Give a star if this project helped you
+Give a star if this project helped you.